About The Board

 Mike Maxwell, md, facp

 Mike Maxwell, MD, is a general internist who has been in practice in the St. John Health System since 1988.
 With his partner he started the first patient portal in Tulsa, enabling patients the ability to communicate with their providers in a secure format.
-He has been on the OCHI board since its inception in 2009 and is serving as its president for a two-year term through 2016.
+He has been on the OCHI board since its inception in 2009 and is serving as its president from 2014 to present.

 Maxwell has been actively engaged in quality improvement work for many years.
 He has been a participant in the nationally recognized Comprehensive Primary Care Initiative and is currently serving as an Academic Detailer in the Healthy Hearts for Oklahoma Program – a peer-to-peer academic outreach program designed to prepare physicians and their teams for many of the new challenges primary care offices are facing.
 As an “almost native” Tulsan, he attended Tulsa Public Schools and then the University of Oklahoma for his college and post graduate education and training.